johnpatrickmorgan/FlowStacks/README.md

 # FlowStacks
+_Coordinator pattern in SwiftUI_

 *FlowStacks* allow you to manage complex SwiftUI navigation and presentation flows with a single piece of state.
 This makes it easy to hoist that state into a high-level coordinator view.
-In the coordinator pattern, you can write isolated views that have zero knowledge of their context within the navigation flow of an app.
+Using this pattern, you can write isolated views that have zero knowledge of their context within the navigation flow of an app.

 ## Usage